hoagsie/vtm/loresheets.md

 <td><p>N/A</p></td>
 <td><p>Connected to <a href="Salvador_Garcia" class="wikilink"
 title="Salvador Garcia">Salvador Garcia</a>.
 Different levels grant the
-character bonuses when using <a href="Anarch" class="wikilink" title="Anarch">Anarch</a> principles, gain a Mawla to aid them, turn information gathering against them difficult, become known across Anarch territories, or have the skill to rile up the local Anarchs.</p></td>
+character bonuses when using [Anarch](./anarch.md) principles, gain a Mawla to aid them, turn information gathering against them difficult, become known across Anarch territories, or have the skill to rile up the local Anarchs.</p></td>
 <td><ul>